steunix/passweaver-api/docs/index.md

 ## Authentication

-PassWeaver API user can be authenticated via these methods:
+PassWeaver API users can be authenticated via these methods:

  - Local: the user password hash is stored locally in the database
  - LDAP: authenticate against a LDAP/Active Directory server